RozDavid/LanguageGroundedSemseg/README.md

 ## Dataset

-In this project we are focusing on a much more realistic scenario of 3D indoor semantic segmentation, focusing on a much larger set of categories.
+In this project we are focusing on a much more realistic scenario of 3D indoor semantic segmentation, with a much larger set of categories.
-For this we proposed the ScanNet200 Benchmark as a modification of the original ScanNet dataset, but with an order of magnitude more categories.
+For this, we proposed the ScanNet200 Benchmark as a modification of the original ScanNet dataset, but with an order of magnitude more categories.

-For downloading the raw dataset please refer to the instructions at the official [GitHub page](https://github.com/ScanNet/ScanNet).
-If the dataset was previously downloaded, the only thing needs to be changed is the label mapping file ```scannetv2-labels.combined.tsv``` .
+For downloading the raw data, please refer to the instructions on the official [GitHub page](https://github.com/ScanNet/ScanNet).
+If ScanNet was previously downloaded for an earlier project, the only thing that needs to be updated is the label mapping file ```scannetv2-labels.combined.tsv``` .
-Benchmark submissions can be made at the [benchmark page](http://kaldir.vc.in.tum.de/scannet_benchmark/), additional helper scripts can be found [here](https://github.com/ScanNet/ScanNet/tree/master/BenchmarkScripts/ScanNet200).
+Benchmark submissions can be made at the [benchmark page](http://kaldir.vc.in.tum.de/scannet_benchmark/), while helper scripts can be found [here](https://github.com/ScanNet/ScanNet/tree/master/BenchmarkScripts/ScanNet200).

-To preprocess the raw data to this project for semantic segmentation (both full annotation and limited annotation), modify the path values in the first few lines of the script and run:
+To preprocess the raw data for this project for semantic segmentation (both fully annotated and limited annotation scenario), modify the path values in the first few lines of the script and run:

 ```sh
 cd lib/preprocessing
 python scannet_long.py
 ```
-Or for instance segmentation
+And for instance segmentation

 ```sh
 cd lib/preprocessing